Service Learning FAQs

 Can I go to a training site that is not listed on the INMED website?

-I’m a beginning medical student.
+I’m a beginning medical/nursing student.
 Can I do an INMED service-learning experience?

 Beginning medical students, such as those between their first and second year, are invited to participate in the INMED Diploma in International Public Health – which does not require clinical skills.
 As part of this Diploma, however, beginning medical students are encouraged to complete the full International Medicine & Public Health Hybrid Course.